xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 **3. Prepare Twitter data**
 We have provided our Twitter data link in the dataset folder.
 Just download it and place the json files and pickle file id2account in the /data/all_tweets/ folder under this path.
+Besides, for each hashtag, we need to get tweets with the tag on Twitter platform, to get to know the content the tag expresses. crawl_hashtag_tweets.py is an example to achieve this goal.

 ### Graph Information Preparation
 #### Mode 1: Use pretrained embeddings and save